Experimental Brain Implant Lets Man With Paralysis Turn His Thoughts Into Words

 "We know far more now than 10 years ago or 20 years about how to eavesdrop on those conversations in the brain," Shenoy says.

-That sort of eavesdropping could compromise a person's privacy, though, says Pandarinath.
+That sort of eavesdropping could compromise a person's privacy though, Pandarinath says.
 That's because devices wired directly to the brain could make it hard for people to separate private thoughts from those they choose to make public, he says.

 "We want to make sure the devices we create allow that separation, allow people to be able to think their private thoughts without anything just being broadcast to the world," he says.